 MTA leases buildings, office space, storage space, equipment, vehicles, and cell tower space from other entities.
 These leases have terms between 1 year to 67 years, with payments required monthly, quarterly, or annually.
+As of December 31, 2023, the remaining lease terms are between 1 year to 65 years.

-The amount of lease expense recognized for variable payments not included in the measurement of lease liability were \$3,864 and \$5,161 for the years ended December 31, 2022 and 2021.
-MTA recognized \$0 expense attributable to residual value guarantees and termination penalties for each of the years ended December 31, 2022 and 2021.
+The amount of lease expense recognized for variable payments not included in the measurement of lease liability were \$6,033 and \$6,564 for the years ended December 31, 2023 and 2022 respectively.
+MTA recognized \$0 and \$0 expense attributable to residual value guarantees and termination penalties for each of the years ended December 31, 2023 and 2022 respectively.